devchallenges-io/curriculum/2-responsive-web/1-html-css/4-grid.md

 ### `justify-items`

 This property aligns grid items along the inline (row) axis.
-By default, it is set to 'stretch', which causes items to fill the entire cell width.
-However, it can be set to 'start', 'end', 'center', or 'stretch' to achieve different effects.
+By default, it is set to `stretch`, which causes items to fill the entire cell width.
+However, it can be set to `start`, `end`, `center`, or `stretch` to achieve different effects.

 ```css
 .container {